superbad64/OpenFighter/Tteokbokki/README.md

 For printability's sake I made one with full sides, instead of the recessed ones pictured above.
 The files for it are also available in the STL folder.
 Main difference is print orientation; support use is about the same either way, you just need to be *veeeeery* confident in your printer's ability to do that kind of bevel without support.

 Do keep in mind that this was *supposed* to be filled, sanded, primed, and then painted to hide the joint seams; therefore some of the conception really does not account for a default "extruded plastic" look.
 (It works though, but that's more a happy accident than anything else)

+### What are those plates on the front ?

+Basically I took a page out of the AFS enclosures who often have a ton of button holes on the front panel (6 + 3 Neutrik-style outlets), except I also have a need for things that are neither round nor fittable in a 24mm round hole (like, say, a Nunchuk port, or a tournament lockout switch).
+So I decided to make the holes slightly larger and use cover plates that I can then adapt for whatever hare-brained purpose I can find today.
+As an added bonus you can use them for accent colors !

 ## Parts list